Dr. Kevin Murphy

 Stefano Giusti was born and raised in Prato.
-After meeting his wife, who is American, he decided to move to the U.S., where he became fluent in English.
-He spent nine years in Providence, RI, before returning to Italy with his wife and now two sons!
+He decided to move to the U.S. some years ago, where he became fluent in English.
+He spent nine years in Providence, RI, working in home improvement, before returning back to Italy with his family.

+He spent his immediate years after coming back to Prato repairing guitars, a life-long passion.
 He joined the UNH Tuscany team in 2013, where his primary role is to respond to calls made to the Emergency Phone by all students.
-In Fall 2014, Stefano became the Off-Site Residence Director for the San Francesco Dormitory.
-He is responsible for monitoring the dormitory and assisting the Resident Assistant in emergency and maintenance situations specific to San Francesco.

 He enjoys his job and takes it very seriously, as he understands how important it is for students far from home to be able to call someone when they unexpectedly need help.